-Icon.
+ICON.
 There are superstars, there are legends, but to be an icon is a rarefied summit that only a few mere mortals reach.
 Arnold did.
 Ali did.
 And, right around the same time, so did Bruce Lee, the American-born, Hong Kong-raised martial artist who pulled kung-fu movies and training into the mainstream on the strength of his phenomenal skills, taut physique, spellbinding charisma, and everlasting advice.
 His death in 1973 at only 32, before his greatest fame, contributed to his enduring celebrity.
 In films and photos, he’s forever young, forever at his physical peak.
-But it’s his words that continue to inspire—eternal wisdom for anyone who exercises and, indeed, everyone who breathes.
+But it’s his words that continue to inspire—eternal wisdom for anyone who exercises and everyone else, too.
 Bruce Lee, icon.

 “A goal is not always meant to be reached.
 It often serves simply as something to aim at.”

 “Always be yourself, express yourself, have faith in yourself.
 Do not go out and look for a successful personality and duplicate it.”

 “As you think, so shall you become.”

 “If you always put limits on everything you do, physical or anything else, it will spread into your work and into your life.
 There are no limits.
 There are only plateaus, and you must not stay there.
 You must go beyond them.”

 “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 “It’s not the daily increase but daily decrease.
 Hack away at the unessential.”